-The organ at Trinity Episcopal Cathedral was installed at the time of the church’s construction in the mid-1920s.
+The organ at Trinity Cathedral was installed at the time of the church’s construction in the mid-1920s.
 It was built by Ernest M. Skinner and Company, who had developed a national reputation for building large organs for some of the most prestigious churches, concert halls, colleges, and auditoriums in the country.
-These include The Cathedral of St. John the Divine (op.
-150, 1906); Carnegie Music Hall, Pittsburgh (op.
-180, 1910) and St Thomas Episcopal Church, Fifth Avenue, New York City (op.
-205, 1913).
-The organ’s initial specification was four manuals, forty-three stops, thirty-six ranks and 2,497 pipes, including an Echo chamber in the rear gallery containing four ranks of pipes (removed in 2001 to undergo repairs, returning in 2014).
+The organ’s initial specification was four manuals, forty-three stops, thirty-six ranks and 2,497 pipes, including an Echo chamber in the rear gallery containing four ranks of pipes.

 The current specification of the organ can be found here.
 In addition to over one thousand pipes that have been added to the organ since the 1920s (including the Chamade trumpet, installed as a result of Trinity became a cathedral in 1970), two recent projects have occurred.
 The first, completed in 2001, added a number of digital stops to the instrument, enhancing both the organ's power and versatility.
-This latest project, completed in 2002, was Phase One of a two part phase to overhaul the organ.
-The second phase of the renovations involves the upkeep of the pipework already in existence, since much of the leatherwork needs replacing, in order to ensure the organ's ability to function reliably for decades to come.
+The second, completed in late 2013, involved the upkeep of the pipework already in existence, since much of the leatherwork required replacing in order to ensure the organ's ability to function reliably for decades to come.
 For over two years the organ's pipes, windchests and mechanical components were housed in the factory of R.A.Colby in Johnson City, Tennessee (click here to view the removal timelapse video), conveniently coinciding with the cathedral's renovation project.